eschabell/summit-racing-camel-with-jboss-bpm-fuse/README.md

 -----------------
 See the tagged releases for the following versions of the product:

-- v1.0 - JBoss BPM Suite 6.1 and JBoss Fuse 6.1.1 with micro-service workshop for Red Hat Summit 2015.
+- v1.0 - JBoss BPM Suite 6.1 and JBoss Fuse 6.1.1 Travel Agency with microservices workshop for Red Hat Summit 2015.